hikikones/bevy-sequential-actions/README.md

 ### Warning

 One thing to keep in mind is that you should not modify actions using `World` inside the `Action` trait.
-In order to pass a mutable `World`, the current action is temporarily removed from the `agent` before either of the trait methods are called, and put back again after.
+In order to pass a mutable `World`, the current action is temporarily removed from an `agent` and put back again.
-This is why `ActionCommands` was created, so you can safely modify actions inside the `Action` trait in a deferred way.
+This is why `ActionCommands` was created, so you can modify actions inside the `Action` trait in a deferred way.

 ```rust
 pub struct SetStateAction<T: StateData>(T);